 All this being said, it is always my first concern to take care of our residents.
 More programs for seniors and kids of all ages through our wonderful Recreation Department will continue to be a focus.
 Respecting our ancestors by maintaining the cemeteries is a cause I include in the budget and Councilor Mike Leonard puts into action.

 I am fortunate to have a board whose members have diverse skills and opinions.
 Together we have been stewards of the town’s natural resources and environment and by this we’re protecting public health and safety.
 We may not agree on all issues but the one thing that unites us all is our love of Philipstown and our respect for the people who call it home.
 I am both humbled and proud to be supervisor of such a great community.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.